vacuumlabs/yacol/docs/api.md

 }).catch((e) => 47)
 ```

+Check out [README](https://github.com/vacuumlabs/yacol#basic-design-principles) for an intro to
+error handling.

 ### coroutine.then(fn)
 In a Promise-like fashion, `fn` is executed when the coroutine finished.
 Calling `.then` returns a
 new Promise, so you cannot chain `.then` with for example `.inspect` (in this order).
 Usually, you